 A breakdown of marks is only available for externally assessed units.
-These can be found on the WJEC secure website under Results > View/Print Item Level Data.
+These can be found on the Portal under Results > View/Print Item Level Data.
 Filter by level and year, then subject - click the arrows beneath the subject drop down box to see the next component.
 NB item level data is only available for externally assessed components.